HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Elapsed timer for the block** - Clock counting since block creation period.
 - **Miner (wallet) address** - The miner's wallet address.
 Click the address to **Address Detail** page.
 - **Priority  Fee** - The priority fee is the additional amount of fee to have your transaction complete faster.
 This is also known as a tip.
-- **Reward Pool Fee** - The total amount of required fee users paid for the transactions in this block.
-This is also known as base fee.
+- **Reward Pool Fee** - The total amount of required fees users paid for the transactions in this block.
+This is also known as the base fee.

 - **Gas Limit** - The maximum amount of total gas consumed for all transactions in one block.
 - **Gas Used** - The total amount of gas used by all transactions in this block.